dwighthouse/PostComm.js/README.md

 * AMD compliant
 * Error message callback customization
 * Creates a single postMessage event binding, not one per comm
-* Does not usurp control over postMessage events, other code can add their own postMessage event handlers
+* Does not usurp control over postMessage events, other code can add its own postMessage event handlers
 * Globally connect and disconnect all connections at any time